 EVs also have the advantage of not producing any harmful emissions when in-service, whereas ICE vehicles produce many.

 Many car makers have reduced or ceased development of engines due to the cost and complexity required to make them meet stringent emissions regulations in places such as Europe and America.

 In short, it will cost a lot more to make an ICE slightly cleaner whereas EVs today are producing no tailpipe emissions.

 This is incorrect.

-That said, EVs still need regular maintenance for perishable items like brakes, tyres, suspension and steering components, auxiliary (12V) battery replacement, wiper blades, windscreens, air-conditioner servicing and fluid top-ups.
+That said, EVs still need regular maintenance for perishable items such as suspension and steering components, auxiliary (12V) battery replacement, wiper blades, air-conditioner servicing, cabin air filters and fluid top-ups.

-But, generally speaking, EVs should cost significantly less to maintain.
+But, generally speaking, EVs cost significantly less to maintain than ICE vehicles.

 They don’t hold their value as well as traditional ICE engine vehicles.

 It’s true second-hand EVs never used to be hot property, mainly because the technology was advancing so quickly.
 But EV residual values have been improving as charging infrastructure improves and more people are willing to consider a switch to electric; coupled with the lengthy wait times for new vehicles at the moment.